 - How do the rhetorical strategies of each affect their reception?

-The goal of the project is to develop undergraduate curricular materials that both address the questions explicitly and work to help students mediate between their own community-based knowledges and the mode of academic learning.
+The goal of the project is to develop undergraduate curricular materials that both address the questions explicitly and work to help students mediate between their own community-based knowledge and the mode of academic learning.
 The group draws together nine faculty and a graduate student from institutions reflecting the range of contexts in which folklore is taught.
 AFS Executive Director Tim Lloyd and CFS Director Dorothy Noyes will co-direct the project.
 The first group meeting will be held in Columbus in late January 2010.
 Our curricular experiments will begin in autumn 2009 as we develop the Veterans Learning Community.